Top – en

 Introduction

-The groundbreaking generative documentary about visionary musician and artist Brian Eno — an innovative cinematic experience that changes with each screening — is coming to cinemas in Japan.
+The groundbreaking generative documentary about visionary musician and artist Brian Eno — an innovative cinematic experience that changes with each screening — will be shown nationwide for an extra two days this August

 For the past 50 years, Brian Eno has been at the forefront of musical creativity, technology and artistic innovation in his work as a musician, producer, activist, visual artist and self-described “sonic landscaper”.